One Pan Caprese Pesto Chicken Orzo

 This post may contain affiliate links.
 Please read our disclosure policy.

-This one-pan Caprese Pesto Chicken Orzo is delicious and simple to make any time you’re craving Mediterranean flavors.
+This one-pan Caprese Pesto Chicken Orzo is delicious and easy to make whenever you’re craving Mediterranean flavors.
 It’s oh-so-simple, easy to clean up with one pan, and ready in about 40 minutes.
 It’s weeknight dinner heaven!

 Why I Love This Pesto Chicken Orzo

-This chicken recipe is easy, it’s delicious, and it’s a simple go-to for busy weeknights or even when inviting friends over for dinner.
+This chicken recipe is easy, delicious, and a simple go-to for busy weeknights or when inviting friends over for dinner.

 Here is a list of the simple ingredients you will need for this easy chicken recipe: